kanboard/documentation/content/en/v1/plugins/helpers.md

 </p>
 ```

-Using your helper from another class:
+Using Your Helper in Another Class:

 ```php
 $this->helper->myHelper->doSomething();